-You can trade S&P 500 ETFs with a number of different online brokers.
-Here are the best of those brokers.
+You can trade ETFs with a number of different online brokers.
+Here is a selection of the best options.

 What is an S&P 500 ETF?

-An S&P 500 ETF is an exchange traded fund (ETF) that follows the performance of the S&P 500 index.
+This is an exchange-traded fund (ETF) that follows the performance of the S&P 500 index.
 The S&P 500 is one of the most-used indices when it comes to assessing the performance of the American economy, as it tracks the share price of 500 large companies listed on stock exchanges across the USA.

 Is it a good investment?

 This depends on what you’re looking for.
-S&P 500 ETFs can be useful to use when investing as they tend to be less volatile than individual stocks, and the size and influence of the S&P 500 index makes it a good place to invest your money.
+They can be useful to use when investing as they tend to be less volatile than individual stocks, and the size and influence of the S&P 500 index makes it a good place to put your money.

 ETFs are useful products because they are diversified to track the performance of the stocks that are tracked by an S&P index.
-S&P 500 ETFs are also cheaper to trade than mutual funds (another common way of investing in indices), which usually require investors to pay management fees to fund managers.
-Moreover, you can invest in S&P 500 in a variety of different ways, whether your investing goals are more short-term or long-term.
+They are also cheaper to trade than mutual funds (another common way of investing in indices), which usually require people to pay management fees to fund managers.
+Moreover, you can invest in S&P 500 in a variety of different ways, whether your financial goals are more short-term or long-term.

 That said, the first half of 2020 has demonstrated that even broad indices such as the S&P 500 (and the ETFs that track the S&P 500) can still be volatile in their own right when global markets start to fall.
-We recommend getting to know more about S&P 500 ETFs before actually investing in the S&P 500, much the same as we recommend getting to know more about individual stocks, forex, or cryptocurrencies before jumping into those waters.
+We recommend getting to know more about the S&P 500 before putting capital into in a related ETF, much the same as we recommend getting to know more about individual stocks, forex, or cryptocurrencies before jumping into those waters.

 How do I trade S&P 500 index ETFs?

-In order to trade S&P 500 ETFs, you’ll need to sign up with a broker that offers S&P 500 ETF trading.
-Here’s a quick guide that features three steps to consider when considering the purchase of an S&P 500 ETF:
+In order to trade them, you need to sign up with a broker that offers them.
+Here’s a quick guide that features three steps to consider before getting involved.